For some, settling down in a foreign country is a dream come true or you can say “Achievement Goals”.

 If you visit their website, they also provide some FREE useful information and tips should you be interested in working and living in Lion City.
 And when you got a burning question or questions, feel free to hit their Contact-Us button.
 They will gladly assist you.

 Paul Immigrations Reviews: How They Can Help

-And if you are now ready to dive in in the tedious Singapore PR Application, this is where Paul Immigrations comes in and make it as easy as possible.
+And if you are now ready to dive into the tedious Singapore PR Application, this is where Paul Immigrations comes in and makes it as easy as possible.
 The entire process is divided into 6 simple steps.

 - A phone interview between the consultant and the client will be conducted to determine the eligibility to apply for PR status.

 - An in-person meeting to verify the client’s profile that has been discussed during the phone interview.
 The consultant will also discuss factors that might affect their application such as educational attainment, industries they work in and many more.
 This is the time if you decide to engage the service they can provide to improve the chances of getting approval.

 - The client is requested to submit the documents to the immigration specialist.
 They can submit it in-person at a time of their own convenience or via e-mail.
 Afterward, the specialist will advise the client if their documents satisfy the listed PR criteria and requirements as stated by ICA.

 - The specialist will then complete the rest in the application form and an in-house writer will create a personalized cover letter that emphasizes the client’s profile and their commitment to the local community and the Singaporean society.